10th Annual Delirium Boot Camp

-Rizzo Center, University of North Carolina.
-Chapel Hill, NC
+University of North Carolina at Chapel Hill, NC

 About the Boot Camp

 From 2016 to 2020, the Delirium Boot Camp was funded by an NIA Network Grant (R24AG054259, PI Inouye), under leadership of Donna M. Fick, PhD, MSN, and E. Wes Ely, MD, MPH.
 The 2021-2025 Delirium Boot Camps are funded by the NIA (R13185760) and led by Jan-Busby-Whitehead and John W. Devlin.

-Now in its 9th year, the Delirium Boot Camp is open to researchers from a variety of backgrounds, professions and research areas; however, the application process is selective due to the limited number of spots available each year.
+Now in its 10th year, the Delirium Boot Camp is open to researchers from a variety of backgrounds, professions and research areas.
+However, there are a limited number of spots available each year and the application process is selective.

-There are now over 100 alumni of the Delirium Boot Camp program, which has expanded to include international participants from Canada, Australia and European Union.
-The 2021 Bootcamp brochure is available here.
+Currently, there are over 100 alumni of the Delirium Boot Camp program.
+Over the years, it has expanded to include international participants from Canada, Australia and European Union.
+For reference, the 2021 Bootcamp brochure is available here.

-Materials from the 2017-2019 Delirium Boot Camps are available on the Delirium Boot Camp page.
+Materials from the 2017-2021 Delirium Boot Camps are available on the each year's individual page:

 The over-arching goal of the Boot Camp is to develop a multidisciplinary pipeline of well-trained translational, epidemiologic and clinical delirium researchers.
 The Boot Camp offers a mock grant review, in-depth training on use of the CAM, a number of breakout sessions, and multiple didactic sessions covering a wide range of topics relevant to clinical and translational delirium research.

 The NIDUS Boot Camp is planned by an Organizing Committee co-chaired by Jan Busby-Whitehead, MD and John Devlin, PharmD.
-A full list of Organizing Committee members is listed here.
+See a full list of Organizing Committee members here.

 2022 Boot Camp Program

-While the Inter-Relationship between Delirium and Alzheimer's Disease and Related Dementias (ADRD) is the theme for the 2021 Boot Camp, there will be a wide range of interdisciplinary programming and investigators not focused on ADRD-related outcomes are encouraged to apply.
+While the Building Blocks to Clinical Trials is the theme for the 2021 Boot Camp, there will be a wide range of interdisciplinary programming.
+As a result, investigators focused on other areas are also encouraged to apply.

 Please take a moment to determine if you are eligible to attend the Delirium Boot Camp.
 This Boot Camp is intended for persons with previous research training and experience who plan to continue research in delirium.
 Faculty and research fellows who meet the following criteria are eligible to attend: